TheNewThinkTank/project-metrics/README.md

     - support for both `.md` and `.rst` files

 ## Upcoming features
-- Sphinx auto doc, with doc hosting on readthedocs
 - alphabetic sorting of words in `config/.wordlist.txt`
 - group by category (using tags), e.g. health (nutrition, fitness, athlete profiler)
 - group by repo size, display largest and smallest repos